fs7fyqy553/letterboxd/README.md

 Ongoing:

-- Updating Frontend Tests since Migrating to NextJS
+- Updating frontend tests since migrating to NextJS

 Tools:

 - Frontend:

     - Written in React within NextJS
-    - WCAG Level A Accessibility
+    - WCAG Level A accessibility
-    - Responsive Design using Vanilla CSS and Material UI
+    - Responsive design using Vanilla CSS and Material UI
     - Tested (unfinished) using the React Testing Library in Jest

 - Backend:

     - Written in NodeJS within Express
-    - Accessible using a REST API with Authentication
+    - Accessible using a REST API with authentication
-    - Uses a MongoDB Database
+    - Uses a MongoDB database
     - Tested using MongoDB In-Memory Server and Supertest in Jest
-    - Contains a Web Scraper written in TypeScript and using Puppeteer (see database-updater/)
+    - Contains a web scraper written in TypeScript and using Puppeteer (see database-updater/)